Communication

 Independent Study and Internship Policies

-The Department of Communication offers credit for independent study, COMM 4990, to highly self-motivated Communication and Public Relations majors in their junior or senior year of studies.
+The Department of Communication offers credit for independent study, COMM 4990, to highly self-motivated majors in their junior or senior year of studies.
 Interested students must discuss and document their independent study proposals with a member of the communication faculty before registering for credit.

 The Department of Communication also sponsors an active internship program for qualified (2.80 overall GPA) junior and senior majors.
 Students may earn no more than six internship credits.
-One three-credit internship course, COMM 4980, can be used in fulfillment of the final elective requirement in the Communication or Public Relations majors.
-Communication and Public Relations majors interested in applying for an internship complete the departmental internship application form before registering for COMM 4980.
+One three-credit internship course, COMM 4980, can be used in fulfillment of the final elective requirement in their majors.
+Students interested in applying for an internship complete the departmental internship application form before registering for COMM 4980.

 Accelerated BA/MA Program